mfecane/mfecane.github.io/README.md

 ## TODO:

 - serialize trtansition
+- slightly zoom in to background for small parallax
 - animate shape on scroll
 - add new shape to page 2
 - remove filter by point numbers